Regula falsi: Practical considerations

 When solving one equation, or just a few, using a computer, the bisection method is an adequate choice.
 Although bisection isn't as fast as the other methods—when they're at their best and don't have a problem—bisection nevertheless is guaranteed to converge at a useful rate, roughly halving the error with each iteration – gaining roughly a decimal place of accuracy with every 3 iterations.

 For manual calculation, by calculator, one tends to want to use faster methods, and they usually, but not always, converge faster than bisection.
 But a computer, even using bisection, will solve an equation, to the desired accuracy, so rapidly that there's no need to try to save time by using a less reliable method—and every method is less reliable than bisection.

 An exception would be if the computer program had to solve equations very many times during its run.
 Then the time saved by the faster methods could be significant.

 Then, a program could start with Newton's method, and, if Newton's isn't converging, switch to regula falsi, maybe in one of its improved versions, such as the Illinois or Anderson–Björck versions.
 Or, if even that isn't converging as well as bisection would, switch to bisection, which always converges at a useful, if not spectacular, rate.

 When the change in y has become very small, and x is also changing very little, then Newton's method most likely will not run into trouble, and will converge.
 So, under those favorable conditions, one could switch to Newton's method if one wanted the error to be very small and wanted very fast convergence.

-Example: growth of bulrush
+Example: Growth of a bulrush

-In Chapter 7 of The Nine Chapters, a root finding problem can be translated to modern language as follows:
+In chapter 7 of The Nine Chapters, a root finding problem can be translated to modern language as follows: